 The “commonwealth” party in Puerto Rico claims that the commonwealth can be negotiated into something else: an “enhanced” or “evolved” or “perfected” commonwealth.
 Even now, more than 50 years after the adoption of the constitution, there are politicians on the Island who claim that they are busy negotiating this special relationship.

 The United States government, including the executive, legislative, and judicial branches, have all said that there will be no special relationship.
 Puerto Rico cannot force the federal government to agree to the terms of the “enhanced commonwealth.”
 In fact, the “commonwealth” party can’t even agree on what those terms would be.

 The practical alternative to Puerto Rico’s territorial status is statehood.
 As a state, Puerto Rico would have the same rights and responsibilities as the other 50 states.
-Tell your legislators that you want them to support HR 6246, the Puerto Rico Admissions Act of 2018.
-Under this law, Puerto Rico will become a state in 2020.
-The plaque at Mt.
-Rushmore can be changed to show the year Puerto Rico became a state.
+Tell your legislators that you want them to support HR 4901 the Puerto Rico Statehood Admission Act.
+Puerto Rico will become a state under this law, and the plaque at Mt.
+Rushmore can be changed to reflect that.